summerschool-ahead2020/hands-on-sessions/doc/install/install.rst

     (spex) idies@aaaa:~$ conda install -c spexxray spex pyspextools (spex) idies@aaaa:~$ python -m ipykernel install --user --name spex --display-name "(spex)"

+It may be necessary to restart the Jupyter session on Sciserver to load the new SPEX environment into Jupyter properly.
+To do that, execute the following steps:

+- Close the Jupyter window and go back to the page on Sciserver with the list of your images.
+- On this page, you can stop running the image by clicking the red square after the image name.
+Wait until the image is stopped.
+- When the image is fully stopped and the page reloaded, you can click the green triangle to start the image again.
+- Click on the name of the image to start Jupyter again.
+In this new session, SPEX should work in Jupyter.

 Running a notebook with SPEX
 ''''''''''''''''''''''''''''